 Furukawa Festival demonstrated the concept of motion and stillness, which is said to signal the arrival of spring!

-If you are interested in the festival’s schedule, HERE is the full schedule for 2023.
+If you are interested in the festival’s schedule, HERE is the full schedule.
+It was held on the 19th and the 20th of April in 2024.

 Tip: The Okoshi-Daiko event that takes place on the night of the 19th of April is continuing to midnight.
 You might want to book your accommodation away from the town center if you do not plan to stay up late or the sound of the drums will keep you awake!